openstack/keystone/doc/source/configuration.rst

     be protected from unnecessary disclosure to prevent unauthorized access.

-The current architectural approaches for both UUID and PKI-based tokens have pain points exposed by environments under heavy load (search bugs and blueprints for the latest details and potential solutions).
+The current architectural approaches for both UUID and PKI-based tokens have pain points exposed by environments under heavy load or with a large service catalog (search bugs and blueprints for the latest details and potential solutions).

 Caching Layer
 -------------